Headmaster’s Bulletin – Edition 22

 Have a great weekend.

-This week the Courtesy Cup and Badge went to Finlay Meehan (Reception) for his impeccable manners and always being so helpful in the classroom.
+The Courtesy Cup and Badge was awarded to Finlay Timba (Reception) for his excellent manners to his teachers and friends all the time.

 Here’s what we’ve been up to in class …

 Kindergarten children have taken great care of our chicks over the past two weeks and we bade them a fond farewell today as they made their journey back to the farm.
 We have learnt much about caring for living things and have asked many questions.
 The children had great fun carrying out an experiment to test the strength of an egg shell and had to estimate how many books four egg shells could hold before breaking.
 We were all surprised that they withstood the weight of 42 books!
 It will be quiet in the classroom without them next week.
 We have enjoyed circle times talking about our mummies and the children have given delightful answers in their Mother’s Day questionnaire.
 We hope their answers and comments make you smile as much as they did us!
 Our phonic activities have encouraged the children to blend sounds together to form CVC words and they have been introduced to alliteration.
 We look forward to building on these activities next week along with having fun with a range of activities to celebrate the coming of Easter.
 Everyone loves an Easter Egg hunt!